 Mylapore one of the prominent Hindu community localities in Chennai is known for its year-on-year Golu decoration competitions.
 People bring the best of their creativity with innovative ideas each year for these competitions.
 Some of the notable doll decorations that you can find in every household include the Dasavatara (10 incarnations of Lord Vishnu), Asta-Lakshmi (8 incarnations of Goddess Lakshmi),”Durga Lakshmi Saraswati”, Families of Lord Shiva, Vishnu, Rama, Raas Leela enchanted /Krishna Leela and more.

 Other notable and most important doll arrangements include dolls of great saints, gurus, Alwars and Nayanmars (to praise humanity), dolls of birds and animals (to praise other creations), “Chettiyar Thatha and Paati” set along with pulses, vegetables, kitchen things (to praise the trading community), and other dolls that represent the Hindu culture.

-It is believed that worshipping Goddess Saraswati by placing books in front of her will help us gain good knowledge.
-During the Saraswati Puja day, people do not take their books out and read as it is considered inauspicious to take the books placed before the goddess.
+It is believed that worshipping Goddess Saraswati by placing books in front of her helps gain good knowledge.
+On the day of Saraswati Puja, people do not read as it is considered inauspicious to take the books placed before the goddess.

 Ayudha Pooja day is considered to be auspicious to start any new business, buy new vehicle or tools.
 During this day people perform puja of their cars, bikes, and instruments used at work by thanking them for being useful in their life and praying for a better future.
 During the Vijayadashami day, parents send their kids for the first day of school.
 It is considered as the best day to start any new learning activity.